kwakyetech/requirement-analysis/README.md

 - Tools and methodologies used in requirement analysis
 - Case studies and practical examples

-By following the guidelines and templates here, developers and business analysts can ensure that the project scope is well-defined, minimizing the risk of costly changes during later stages of development.
+By following the guidelines and templates here, developers and business analysts can ensure that the project scope is well-defined, minimising the risk of costly changes during later stages of development.

 ## 🤔 What is Requirement Analysis?

-Requirement Analysis is a critical phase in the software development lifecycle (SDLC) that involves gathering, analyzing, and documenting the needs and expectations of stakeholders.
+Requirement Analysis is a critical phase in the software development lifecycle (SDLC) that involves gathering, analysing, and documenting the needs and expectations of stakeholders.
 The goal of this phase is to understand the **functional** and **non-functional requirements** of the system to be developed.
 This ensures that the final software product meets the expectations and delivers value to its users.

 ### Key Activities in Requirement Analysis:
 - **Identifying Stakeholders:** Determining who the users, clients, and other parties involved in the system are.
 - **Gathering Requirements:** Collecting detailed information about what the system should do, often through interviews, surveys, questionnaires, and observation.
-- **Analyzing Requirements:** Breaking down the gathered information to clarify ambiguities, resolve conflicts, and prioritize requirements.
+- **Analysing Requirements:** Breaking down the gathered information to clarify ambiguities, resolve conflicts, and prioritise requirements.
 - **Documenting Requirements:** Clearly recording the requirements in a structured format, such as Software Requirement Specifications (SRS), that can be referenced throughout the project.

 ### Importance of Requirement Analysis in SDLC: